 Rob Dobrucki, the Stronger Appellant

 The remaining appellant, Robert Dobrucki, a Dundas resident, is the stronger appellant in this case.
 He is better versed in this specialized area of municipal law, and analyses municipal boundaries as a passionate amateur.
-A non-practicing lawyer, Dobrucki works for a major labour union as a negotiator.
+A lawyer, Dobrucki works for a major labour union as a negotiator.
+He’s appealing in his personal capacity.

 Alongside his friend Alan Hall, Dobrucki is widely recognized among municipal affairs academics as a leading expert on municipal representation and boundaries.